 Enter the question to deliver via speech in the space indicated.
 You can also apply SSML to ensure the conversation is human-like.

-Accept touch-tone input: The bot will always listen for a spoken response from the consumer, but you can turn this on if you also want to allow the consumer to respond using the keypad on their phone.
+Accept touch-tone input: By default, the bot always listens for a spoken response from the consumer, but you can turn this on if you also want to allow the consumer to respond using the keypad on their phone.
 If you enable this setting, the bot will listen for touch tones (DTMF input) in addition to speech.
+To accept only touch-tone input, turn on the Accept only touch-tone input setting on the Touch-Tone tab of the interaction's settings.

 1. Enable the toggle.

-2. Click Settings, and specify values for the touch-tone settings.
+2. Click Settings, and specify values for the touch-tone settings (discussed at the end of this article).

 Next action